umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/availability-performance.md

 ## Overview

-Under Settings in the Umbraco Cloud Portal, you'll find Availability & Performance.
-This is where you find the page that shows visualization and statistics for four sections.
+Under Availability & Performance, you'll find visualization and statistics for four sections:

 The page consists of the following parts:
 - Time range and granularity selector